|

 is also a lot of people that feel all exotic animals should be left

 in the wild.
-Then of course, there are the peta group, that feels no
+Then of course, there is the peta group, that feels no

 one should have any animals (even dogs and cats).